ikrima/gamedevguide/contents/guides/ue4guide/wip/gameplay-programming/gameplay-ability-system/Epic Technical Brief.md

 Attributes in the end are simply float UProperties contained in UAttributeSets.
 FGameplayAttribute wraps the reference to the UProperty and provides a Details Customization for selecting attributes from a drop down (AttributeDetails.h/.cpp), allowing other pieces of the system to reference attributes generically.

 AttributeSets are what hold the attribute properties.
-AttributeSets are able to define extra logical to react to changes in attribute (Kill player if health is < 0), enforce clamping (keep Health <= MaxHealth), etc.  The sets are instantiated as subobjects on the owning actor (the actor that owns the Ability System Component).
+AttributeSets are able to define extra logical to react to changes in attribute (Kill player if health is &lt; 0), enforce clamping (keep Health &lt;= MaxHealth), etc.  The sets are instantiated as subobjects on the owning actor (the actor that owns the Ability System Component).
 The attribute properties themselves replicate via normal subobject replication.

 Our approach so far has been the split up attributes into several sets.
 For example: HealthSet (anything that takes damage), CombatSet (anything that does damage), MovementSet (anything that moves), etc. That way, something like a tower would not have a MovementSet and would be able to ignore effects that modify movement related attributes.